Google Sheets Project Management: What It Is and 15 Templates That Make It Easier

 Running a project that involves a sales team?
 Then you need the ability to track new accounts, trials, and other important sales metrics.
 If you don’t have a dedicated tool to manage this for the sales team, you can use this template to make Google Sheets into a robust sales hub.

-Resource requirement chart template
+Resource requirement project management template

 Resource management is one of the key parts of project management, so you need a way to track resources.
 Plus, if you’re working across teams, you need to be able to figure out dependencies and how different levels of bandwidth can impact project deliverables.